ocrmypdf/OCRmyPDF/docs/installation.rst

     :alt: ArchLinux
     :target: https://repology.org/metapackage/ocrmypdf

-The author is aware of an `ArchLinux package for ocrmypdf <https://aur.archlinux.org/packages/ocrmypdf/>`_.
-It seems like the following command might work.
+The author is aware of an `ArchLinux User Repository package for ocrmypdf <https://aur.archlinux.org/packages/ocrmypdf/>`_.
+You can use the following command.

 .. code-block:: bash

-    pacman -S ocrmypdf
+    yaourt -S ocrmypdf

+It can crash on building pybind11 (for pikepdf), just edit the PKGBUILD:
+from: pybind11<3,>=2.2.3
+to: pybind11>=2.2.3

 Other Linux packages
 ^^^^^^^^^^^^^^^^^^^^